Appointments

 Late For Your Appointment

-All clinicians endeavour to run to time but the nature of our work means that this is not always possible.
-On your arrival, we will inform you of any significant delay to your appointment and appreciate your understanding and patience in these circumstances.
+All clinicians endeavour to run to time, but the nature of our work means that this is not always possible.
+On your arrival, we will inform you of any significant delay to your appointment.
+We appreciate your understanding and patience in these circumstances.

 Interpreter